What Families Need to Know About the PSAT

 The PSAT/NMSQT is a standardized test administered by the College Board and co-sponsored by the National Merit Scholarship Corporation (NMSC) in the United States.
 The top scores are used to award National Merit recognition and scholarships.

 Many schools promote the PSAT as a pre-SAT exam.
-Families should be aware of the similarities and differences between the PSAT and the SAT:
+The PSAT and SAT share some characteristics:

-- Questions on the PSAT are less challenging.
+- Most importantly: Questions on the PSAT are less challenging than the SAT (targeting the knowledge of grades 9-11).

 The PSAT is a fine practice tool for the SAT.
 However, be aware it is not a true indicator of how a student will perform on the SAT.